ufal/npfl129/exam/questions.md

   the training process of the individual trees themselves.
 [5]

 ####Questions@: ,Lecture 11 Questions
-- When discovering the first principal component, write the value of the variance we aim to maximize, both without and with the covariance matrix (and define the covariance matrix).
+- When deriving the first principal component, write the value of the variance we aim to maximize, both without and with the covariance matrix (and define the covariance matrix).
 [5]

-- When discovering the first $M$ principal components, write the value of the reconstruction loss we aim to minimize, both without and with the covariance matrix (and define the covariance matrix).
+- When deriving the first $M$ principal components, write the value of the reconstruction loss we aim to minimize, both without and with the covariance matrix (and define the covariance matrix).
 [5]